postcss/postcss/README.md

 ## Usage

-You just need to follow these two steps to use PostCSS:
+Start using PostCSS in just two steps:

 1. Add PostCSS to your build tool.
 2. Select plugins from the list below and add them to your PostCSS process.